What is Electrical Estimating?

 Estimating in this way is typically easy, but manual calculations are prone to inaccuracy.
 It does not take into account differences in labor.

-2. Assembly Estimating:
+2. Assembly Estimating Method:

 Electrical estimators frequently use this method to incorporate both labor unit costs and material costs.
 Rather than considering each hardware or fixture as a single entity, the necessary materials are viewed as having multiple components.